How to Make Bacon at Home

 Bag it up, get the air out, seal it.

-You’ll know it’s ready when it feels firm all the way through with no give.
+You’ll know it’s ready when it feels firm all the way through with little give.
 If you’re not sure, another day won’t hurt.
 You won’t over-cure with this method.
 Once the salt has done its job, it stops.

 Out of the bag, rinse under cold water, pat dry.